cambridge-cares/TheWorldAvatar/Agents/MetOfficeAgent/README.md

 # How to use the Agent

 The `MetOffice` agent can be deployed as locally running web agent or using the provided dockerized version.

-## Prerequisites

-Before starting the Flask web app or building the Docker image, several key properties need to be set in the [properties file]:
-- `api.key` API key to retrieve data from the MetOffice DataPoint API.
-Requires registration for the [DataPoint] platform

-Further credentials and endpoints are needed for the TimeSeries client to access the knowledge graph and the Postgres database:
-- `db.user` the username to access the Postgres database
-- `db.password` the password to access the Postgres database
-- `sparql.query.endpoint` the SPARQL endpoint to query the knowledge graph
-- `sparql.update.endpoint` the SPARQL endpoint to update the knowledge graph

 ## Web agent usage